 2.0 Key Features A simple interface to 16-bit microcontrollers that use either multiplexed or non-multiplexed busses.
 The bus interface logic uses the control signals generated by the microcontroller automatically when the address is decoded and a read or write is performed.
-A partial list of the MCU families supported include: Intel 80196, 80296, 80186, and 80386EX Motorola 68HC16, 68HC12, 683XX, and MC2001 Philips 80C51XA Infineon C16X devicesHitachi H8 4 Mbit Flash memory.
+A partial list of the MCU families supported include: Intel 80196, 80186, and 80386EX Motorola 68HC16, 68HC12, 683XX, and MC2001 Philips 80C51XA Infineon C16X devices Hitachi H8 4 Mbit Flash memory.
 This is the main Flash memory.
 It is divided into eight equal-sized blocks that can be accessed with user-specified addresses.
 Internal secondary 256 Kbit Flash boot memory.
 It is divided into four equal-sized blocks that can be accessed with user-specified addresses.
 This secondary memory brings the ability to execute code and update the main Flash concurrently.
 64 Kbit SRAM.
-The SRAM's contents can be protected from a power failure by connecting an external battery.
-General Purpose PLD (GPLD) with 24 outputs.
-The GPLD may be used to implement external chip selects or combinatorial logic function.
+The SRAM's contents can be protected from a power failure by connecting an external battery. □ CPLD with 16 Output Micro⇔Cells (OMCs) and 24 Input Micro⇔Cells (IMCs).
+The CPLD may be used to efficiently implement a variety of logic functions for internal and external control.
+Examples include state machines, loadable shift registers, and loadable counters.
+The CPLD can also generate eight external chip selects.
 Decode PLD (DPLD) that decodes address for selection of internal memory blocks.
 52 individually configurable I/O port pins that can be used for the following functions: MCU I/Os PLD I/Os Latched MCU address output Special function I/Os.
-I/O ports may be configured as open-drain outputs.
-Standby current as low as 50 μA for 5 V devices.
+I/O ports may be configured as open-drain outputs. □ Standby current as low as 50 μA for 5 V devices.
 Built-in JTAG compliant serial port allows full-chip In-System Programmability (ISP).
 With it, you can program a blank device or reprogram a device in the factory or the field Internal page register that can be used to expand the microcontroller address space by a factor of 256.
 Internal programmable Power Management Unit (PMU) that supports a low power mode called Power Down Mode.
 The PMU can automatically detect a lack of microcontroller activity and put the PSD4000 into Power Down Mode.
-Erase/Write cycles: Elash memory - 100 000 minimum

-- Flash memory 100,000 minimum

-PLD 1,000 minimum

-- 15 year data retention
+Erase/Write cycles: Flash memory - 100,000 minimum PLD - 1,000 minimum 15 year data retention